-Law firm Description Score Slaughter and May Counsel to Liu Chong Hing Investment and its subsidiary Chong Hing Bank on a partial offer made by Yue Xiu Enterprises, the first big takeover of a financial institution in Hong Kong by a non-financial body 25 Sullivan & Cromwell Developed a capped cash sweep and used a standby letter of credit for the debt financing to take-private Focus Media, a digital media company in China.
+Law firm Description Scor Slaughter and May Counsel to Liu Chong Hing Investment and its subsidiary Chong Hing Bank on a partial offer made by Yue Xiu Enterprises, the first big takeover of a financial institution in Hong Kong by a non-financial body 25 Sullivan & Cromwell Developed a capped cash sweep and used a standby letter of credit for the debt financing to take-private Focus Media, a digital media company in China.
 24 Weil, Gotshal & Manges Advised GE on its transmission and distribution share swap with XD Electric, a Chinese electronics manufacturer, creating a global partnership.
 24 Ashurst Guided Peak Reinsurance Company Limited, the first dedicated reinsurer to be established in Hong Kong, through all aspects of its formation, capitalisation and licensing.
 23 Davis Polk & Wardwell Created an inventive merger structure that allowed Baidu, a web services company, to acquire 91 Wireless Websoft.
 23 Eversheds Worked with a leading investment bank to develop a hybrid outsourcing-utility contract for data storage and other areas of essential information technology systems.
 23 Linklaters Advised UBS on its pre-IPO investment into Cinda, the first Chinese state-owned asset management company to allow inward foreign investment.
 23 Allen & Overy Assisted Telenor, a Norwegian telecommunications company, to gain one of the first two telecommunication licences in Myanmar.
 22 Freshfields Bruckhaus Deringer Helped Mizuho Corporate Bank of Japan to purchase a strategic stake in Vietcombank for \$567m, boosting confidence in Vietnam's privatisation plan.
 22 Hogan Lovells Advised the committee of bondholders on the \$1.8bn restructuring of Sino-Forest Corporation, the first under Canada's Companies Creditors Arrangement Act, potentially setting precedent for future restructuring of Chinese companies.
 22 Latham & Watkins Advised Hong Kong Television Network on its sale of Hong Kong Broadband Network and telecom business to CVC for \$630m, requiring complex regulatory approvals and unique restructuring work.
 22 Orrick, Herrington & Sutcliffe Coordinated the cross-border legal work for Japanese manufacturer U-Shin's acquisition of the access mechanisms arm of Valeo, a French automotive parts manufacturer.
-22 Herbert Smith Advised China National Petroleum Corporation (CNPC) on its 21 share in a Mozambique gas field navigating close regulatory scrutiny.

-equity firm and a Japanese trading company.
+22 Herbert Smith Freehills Advised China National Petroleum Corporation (CNPC) on its \$4.2bn acquisition of a stake in Eni East Africa, indirectly giving it a share in a Mozambique gas field.
+21 Hogan Lovells Acted as counsel to Prudential for the £13bn cross-border reorganisation of its Hong Kong life and general insurance businesses, navigating close regulatory scrutiny.
+21 Ropes & Gray Supported Bain Capital when creating a joint venture agreement with Sumitomo Corp., a first-of-its-kind between a global private 21 equity firm and a Japanese trading company.